-The years 2022/23 and 2023/24 represent a period of reinvestment for Manaaki Whenua, utilising balance sheet reserves generated from past profits to maintain capability while we reposition and continue our emphasis on finding alternative investment.
+The years 2023/24 and 2024/25 represent a period of continued reinvestment for Manaaki Whenua, utilising balance sheet reserves generated from past profits to maintain capability while we reposition and continue our emphasis on finding alternative investment.
+In addition, we will focus on reducing the deferred work balance which has built up due to capacity constraints and delays caused by the events of the past two years.

-As a CRI we aim for maximum benefit to Aotearoa New Zealand through our purpose.
+As a CRI we aim for maximum impact to Aotearoa New Zealand through our purpose.
 Our balance sheet and cashflows enable us to continue investing in this purpose.
 We do not seek to maximise profit beyond what is needed for financial resilience, which is agreed in advance with our shareholding Ministers.